pingcap/docs-cn/reference/mysql-compatibility.md

 > **Note:**
 >
 > This page refers to general differences between MySQL and TiDB.
-Please also see the dedicated pages for [Security](/reference/security/compatibility.md) and [Transaction Model](/reference/transactions/transaction-model.md) compatibility.
+Refer to the dedicated pages for [Security](/reference/security/compatibility.md) and [Pessimistic Transaction Model](/reference/transactions/transaction-pessimistic.md#difference-with-mysql-innodb) compatibility.

 ## Unsupported features